Travel Guide to Iceland’s Westfjords

 A key attraction for cyclists is the Westfjords Way, a route designed by the Westfjords Tourism body.
 What originally began as a driving route to draw travelers from the ring road has been adopted by the cycling community, so much so that now there’s an annual endurance race that covers the route as it traverses the region.
 It also reflects the Westfjords’ commitment to a slower and more sustainable form of tourism.

-10. Whale watching tours from Hólmavík
+10. Take a whale watching tours in Hólmavík

 Hólmavík is a nice and quiet alternative to Húsavík, Akureyri, and Reykjavik if you’re looking to do a whale watching tour.
 The deep fjord waters surrounding Hólmavík are particularly popular with whales during the summer months, making it an ideal spot for wildlife watching.